Trusted Diabetic Eye Disease Specialist serving Canton, Livonia & Monroe, MI. Visit our website to book an appointment

 Diabetes can lead to glaucoma, cataracts, and diabetic retinopathy, which is why routine eye exams and early intervention are crucial if you suffer from this potentially debilitating disease.
-At Eye Surgeons Associates in Canton and Monroe, Michigan, the team of ophthalmologists and retinal specialists is available to examine your eyes and design the right diabetic eye disease treatment plan for you.
+At Eye Surgeons Associates in Canton, Livonia and Monroe, Michigan, the team of ophthalmologists and retinal specialists is available to examine your eyes and design the right diabetic eye disease treatment plan for you.
 Call Eye Surgeons Associates to learn more.

 Diabetic eye disease refers to a series of eye problems that can affect your vision if you have diabetes.
 If you don’t have enough insulin to break down the sugar in your blood, it can build up, negatively affecting your whole body, including your eyes.
 In fact, blurry vision is often one of the first diabetes warning signs.
 More than half of Americans with diabetes suffer from some form of diabetic eye disease.

 Diabetes can cause and raise your risk for several different eye diseases, including:

 Much like a camera, the lens in your eye must be clear for you to see properly.
 When your lens gets cloudy, your vision may become blurry and foggy.
 While anybody can get cataracts, they typically develop much earlier if you have diabetes.

 Glaucoma develops when the fluid in your eyes can’t drain properly.
 This leads to a buildup of pressure in your eye that can damage nerves and blood vessels, often resulting in blurred vision.

 Diabetic retinopathy refers to blood vessel damage in the retina — the light-sensitive portion of your eye — which can lead to poor night vision, blurred vision, and floaters or spots in your field of vision.